Non-negotiables for all campaign team members

 The Bible is actually more like the story behind a movie than it is like an insurance contract, a company policy manual, or a textbook.
 About 60% of the Bible is narrative, telling what has happened during many centuries of God's campaign.
 Another 20-30% is poetry.
 That leaves only 10-20% for rules, teachings, and explanations.

 Remember that you are not trying to pass a test on the Bible.
 You are trying to play on God's campaign team.
 To get off to a good start, get a clear picture of the campaign as a whole.
-You can do that in two minutes by reading any of the seven "Who Are We?" stories.
+You can do that in two minutes by reading any of the seven stories listed on the "Story of the World" page.
 It's not that complicated.

 And God does not expect instant perfection from new players on his team.
 He does expect them to know what the campaign is about and to go along with as much of it as they understand so far.
 And he expects them to grow.
 If they ever think they already know as much of the manual as they need to know, they are out of step with the campaign.